-In the event that additional development is identified for Lytchett Matravers in the Partial Review of the Purbeck Local Plan, expected 2017, Lytchett Matravers Parish Council will work with Purbeck District Council to ensure the LMNP Development Management Policies are adhered to.
+In the event that additional development is identified for Lytchett Matravers in the Purbeck Local Plan Review, timetabled for adoption in 2018, Lytchett Matravers Parish Council will work with Purbeck District Council to ensure the LMNP Development Management Policies are adhered to.
 If not, clear documentation and rationale will be provided.